ejvalero/python_tools/README.md

 # Python

-Human programming tips to all.
-Python codes for help us to create simple but usefull things using python.
+This repo contains simple examples, tutorials and code snippets written in Python, in order to solve particular issues I've faced during my career.

 ## Content
-- **Dictionary**: easy-and-smart dictionary with interesting display options
+- **Dictionary**: easy-and-smart dictionary with particular display output options
+- **XMLTagger**: small package for easy management of elements and subelements contained in xml files.